piotay/PFB-LOLA-seq/notes.md

 ```

 We next wrote two python scripts to help format the output from the `bedtoosl closest` tool.
-We used `format_closest_overlap.py` on the output of bedtools closest, then `define_distance.py` to call the peaks as either "distal" from the gene or "promoter" if the peak is directly overlapping the called gene.
+We used `format_closest_overlap.py` on the output of bedtools closest to generate the following output:

-The output from this file (seen below) is the final peak annotations file, and is the final piece of our input for the scATAC pipeline!
 ```
 chr1_10103_10339	OR4F5	55080
 chr1_181061_181163	OR4F5	109477